Telephone Triage

 Severe pain (9 on scale of 10), severe bleeding (spurting, bright red), or severe trauma (falls from a height over 15 feet) are all conditions that the average layperson could identify as urgent.
 Strange symptoms include ill-structured, vague, atypical, or unusual presentations—symptoms that astute professionals typically recognize as urgent.

 Sudden, unexpected, or new symptoms; recurrent symptoms; or a marked change in the patient’s condition all qualify as suspicious or strange.
-Also included as strange are symptoms that are atypical, novel, or silent presentations—often present in persons with compromised immune systems, such as the older adult or young children.
+Also included as strange are symptoms that are atypical, novel, or silent presentations—often present in persons with compromised immune systems, such as older adults or young children.

 Three descriptive methods can help establish acuity: